<TITLE>

 Project Syntax

 This is the Markdown syntax used to create projects in the curriculum using the default parser.
-The parser can be configured using the plugin-system.

 Markers